-The college is committed to making its Web content accessible to all users.
-Web accessibility is mandated by New York's policy NYS-P08-005, "Accessibility of Web-Based Information and Applications" (PDF; 436KB).
+The college is committed to making its web content accessible to all users.
+Web accessibility is mandated by New York State policy NYS-P08-005.

 Note: You will need Adobe Acrobat Reader to read the policy.
 If Acrobat Reader is not installed on your computer, you can download it for free from Adobe.

 People are often intimidated by Web accessibility, but the techniques are not hard.
 Further, making your site accessible will not stop you from making your site attractive, or from using current technology.

 As part of the technical review while your site is under development, your pages will be tested for accessibility.
 If any corrections are needed, you will need to make them before your site can go live.